adrian154/adrian154.github.io/games/rasterizer/notes.md

 ### So, how do we check if a point is in the triangle?

 It's simple.
 For starters, *u* and *v*  must be positive; if they are negative, the point is definitely on the wrong side of the basis vectors.
-Next, *u* + *v* must be 1.
+Next, *u* + *v* must be less than 1. [todo: explain why]

+An interactive demonstration of this can be found [here](https://adrian154.github.io/games/rasterizer/bary_demo.html).

+# WIP